Kchour/SphinxROSExample/README.md

 ## Edit `conf.py`
 Remember that Sphinx is not totally automatic, so we need to tune a few settings for it to work.
 Using your favorite editor, open `doc/conf.py`.
-- Tell sphinx where your package is located using catkin [link](http://wiki.ros.org/Sphinx), by adding the following:
+- Tell sphinx where your package is located using [catkin](http://wiki.ros.org/Sphinx), by adding the following:
 ```
  import os
  import catkin_pkg.package